lenaleeca/NICU-Capacity-Planner/README.md

-# NICU Capacity Planner — Manuscript-Aligned GitHub Pages Version
+# NICU Capacity Planner — Version 4

-This is a **fully static** HTML/CSS/JavaScript application.
+This is a HTML/CSS/JavaScript application.
 It does not use Flask or Python on the hosted site, so it works directly with GitHub Pages.

 ## Included workflows